UK Returning Residents |ICS Legal

 How long it takes

-Check the guide processing times to find out how long it might take to get a visa in your country.
+Speak to one of our advisors on the processing times to find out how long it might take, to get a visa in your country.

 How long you can stay